-This step details the process of implementing this practice with a learner with autism.
+This step details the process of implementing Augmentative & Alternative Communication with a learner on the spectrum.

-2.1 Teach the learner to use the AAC system
+1. Teach the learner to use the AAC system

-When teaching the learners to use the AAC system, keep in mind:
+When teaching the learner to use the AAC system, keep in mind:

 - the whole team should collaborate to ensure the AAC system teaching is consistent across settings - the teaching environments noted on the Communicative Goals Plan - the EBPS selected to support the learner's goals